 However, an analysis by Stanford University's Internet Observatory found that Rally Forge has operated several dozen completely fake Facebook and Twitter accounts dating back to 2016, including those with computer-generated profile pictures, in support of campaigns on behalf of Turning Point USA and a pro-hunting organization.

-Despite the disturbing nature of the allegations connected to Hoffman, as New Times reported, with two open seats in Legislative District 12 and the Democratic party not running a candidate, he's set to sail into the Arizona House of Representatives.
+reported, with two open seats in Legislative District 12 and the Democratic party not running a candidate, he's set to sail into the Arizona House of Representatives.

 This seemed wrong to Kristin Clark, a government-administrator-turned-full-time-mom-of-two who has lived in Gilbert since 2015.
 After reading New Times' article, she spoke with some other outraged legislative-district locals and decided to mount a write-in campaign.